 • • •

-If you’re looking for a truly wireless amplifier, look no further than the Yamaha THR10 II Wireless — a battery-powered modeling amplifier that also includes a built-in receiver that lets you play through it wirelessly without a cable.
+If you’re looking for a truly wireless practice amp, look no further than the Yamaha THR10 II Wireless — a battery-powered modeling amplifier that also includes a built-in receiver that lets you play through it wirelessly without a cable.
 This is a huge selling point for me as a practice companion, because you can literally take your guitar and amplifier setup anywhere with you to get in your session.

 The THR10 II can either run on an AC adapter or the battery, which is good for about six hours of continuous playing.